rtbrick/bngblaster/docsrc/sources/performance.rst

         }
     }

+It is also recommended to increase the hardware and software queue size of your network interface links to the maximum for higher throughput as explained in the :ref:`Operating System Settings <interfaces>`.

 The packet receives performance is also limited by the abilities of your network interfaces to properly distribute the traffic over multiple hardware queues.
 Some network interfaces are not able to distribute traffic based on VLAN or PPPoE session